-Ume Ali is working towards an MFA in Fiction and Poetry at San Jose State University.
+Ume Ali is working towards an MFA in Fiction and Poetry at San José State University.
 Her work deals with issues of patriarchy in immigrant families, third culturalism, and displacement.
-Ali has served as contributing editor for Azizah Magazine, written for and by Muslim American women.
-She has also been nonfiction editor and marketing lead at Reed Magazine.
+Ali has served as contributing editor for Azizah Magazine which is written for and by Muslim American women.
+She has also been the nonfiction editor and marketing lead at Reed Magazine.

-Carmen Kennedy founded the DPWC and has worked to make it a vibrant student organization to platform activist writing.
-She is also finishing thesis work as a Creative Writing, MFA, at at San José State University (SJSU).
-And she has long worked as a writer in Silicon Valley where she creates written and multimedia content for tech: view her portfolio at carmenkennedy.me.
+Carmen Kennedy founded the DPWC and has worked to make it a vibrant student organization that platforms activist thought and writing.
+She is also finishing thesis work as a Creative Writing, MFA, at San José State University.
+And she has long worked as a writer in Silicon Valley where she creates visual and written content for tech: you can view her portfolio at carmenkennedy.me.

 Keenan Norris, PhD

 Dr. Norris is a novelist, essayist and short story writer: keenannorris.com.

 He holds an M.F.A. from Mills College and a Ph.D. from the University of California, Riverside.
 He was a 2017 Marin Headlands Artist-in-Residence and garnered a Public Voices fellowship (2020), a Callaloo fellowship (2016) and two Yerba Buena Center for the Arts fellowships (2017, 2015).

 Dr. Norris teaches American Literature and Creative Writing at San José State University and serves as a guest editor for the Oxford African-American Studies Center.